 2014 Super Bowl Odds - Superbowl Line for XLVII

 The Super Bowl XLVII odds and matchup has been set and the Baltimore Ravens will take on the San Francisco 49ers in New Orleans on February 3, 2014.
 Within seconds of the final gun sounding in Foxboro, MA (and in some cases before) sportsbooks all over the world posted their first Super Bowl betting odds and started taking bets.
 The opening price on the side and total varied from book to book but the line has now fallen in to a worldwide 'equilibrium' as betting action moved the numbers.
-Get a full set of March Madness betting odds if you are looking to bet on NCAA hoops this year.

 LINE SETTLES AT -4 WORLDWIDE: